Yweebleswobble/Yweebleswobble/README.md

 - 💞️ I’m looking to collaborate on beginner friendly projects
 - 📫 How to reach me Twitter/telegram @Yweebles_wobble
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Most facts are not fun!
-Truth hurts & most folks avoid it. ♡The More You Know♡
+Truth often hurts & most folks avoid it. ♡The More You Know♡

 <!---
 Yweebleswobble/Yweebleswobble is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.